-A durable and well made garden bench can make a make a stylish addition to any outside space.
+A durable and well-made garden bench can make a stylish addition to any outside space.
 Choosing what material it’s made of depends on what kind of design you like and how much work you want to put into maintaining it.

 So let’s consider the relative merits of some of the best solutions available when it comes to the manufacturing material of your new garden bench.